mdn/content-kit-template/README.md

 To get started, visit [This project's index file.](index.html).

+You can get much more detailed instructions on writing a content kit from our [Making a new content kit guide](http://chrisdavidmills.github.io/content-kit-guide/).

 # Final steps:

 1. Update the [list of kits on MDN](https://developer.mozilla.org/en-US/Learn/Content_kits) with a link to your new kit.